Job Title: Tribal Education Liaison

 CURRENT OPEN POSITIONS

-We are looking to fill one (1) part-time position at the North Fork location.
+We are looking to fill one (1) full-time position at the Fresno location.

 The Tribal Education Liaison provides individual and small group tutoring to students.
 This position assist students in improving academic achievement by meeting with them on a regular basis to clarify learning problems and work on study skills.
 Other assistance might include reviewing class material, discussing the text, predicting test questions, formulating ideas for papers, or working on solutions to problems.
 Tutoring is a supplement to classroom teaching.
 Tribal Education Liaison are not expected to know everything about the subject for which they tutor.
 Tribal Education Liaison serves as school liaison establishing partnerships between parents, students, and schools.